SupremeBomander24/SupremeBomander24/README.md

 - 👋 Hi, I’m @SupremeBomander24
 - 👀 I’m interested in ...
 Web3, Cloud Technology, the Metaverse
 - 🌱 I’m currently learning ...
-Python, React, Javascript
+Python, AWS, Bash scripting
 - 💞️ I’m looking to collaborate on ...
 Web3 projects, Python Projects, and anything to get my foot in the door
 - 📫 How to reach me ... cduenasjj99@gmail.com or 16829995698 or on Twitter @ConTheDon24